 We do not want finances to be a barrier for participation.
 We also hope people will take seriously the expense of running an extensive program like this (including teaching team preparation and facilitation, facility use, teaching materials, publicity, administrative and staff time, etc.).
 We ask each participant to consider what is appropriate for their personal budget, taking into consideration the value of the program.
 For those who can afford to pay the actual cost or higher, this will enable us to offer more scholarship support to those with more limited financial resources.

-3. Obadiah Brown Benevolent Fund (applications due April 15)
+2. Obadiah Brown Benevolent Fund (applications due April 15 and September 15)